GTAmodding/gta3script-specs/SPECIFICATION.md

 A *integer literal* is a sequence of digits optionally preceded by a minus sign.

-If the literal begins with a minus, the number following it should be negated.
+If the literal begins with a minus, the number following it shall be negated.

 ### Floating-Point Literals